BiggyPee123/BlockPlayersOnSteam/README.md

 # BlockPlayersOnSteam

 Block players from a list on steam, using selenium.
-Not well made, not done...yeah.

 You can only use this with chrome because it's the most commonly used browser and I made it for that browser in mind